In my previous article, I described the steps you need to go through to gather data from various data sources.

 The model you need to build for a data warehouse is dimensional, rather than relational.
 It is based on the measures and dimensions your users would like to see on their reports.
 Once you know what dimensions and measures your warehouse needs to support, you're three-quarters of the way through modeling your application.

 Dimensional modeling, like relational modeling, is not a trivial exercise and should not be taken lightly.
 Many organizations have failed to allocate appropriate resources and time for modeling and ended up rewriting their systems several times.
-On the other hand, laying a good groundwork when modeling your databases will pay high dividends down the road when you get ready to deploy
+On the other hand, laying a good groundwork when modeling your databases will pay high dividends down the road when you get ready to deploy your applications.

 A successful dimensional modeler has to have the following qualifications: